Jacobean architecture: In the Americas

 In 1607 and 1620, England founded her first successful colonies: Jamestown, Virginia, and Plymouth, Massachusetts.
-As with other settlers in the New World, the men and women who built the homes and buildings that formed the infrastructure of these towns and the others that followed over the coming century often built edifices that were consistent with Jacobean vernacular architecture in the area of England from which they originated: for example, the clapboard common to houses in New England and later Nova Scotia to this day are derived from a local style of architecture popular in Northeast England in the early to mid-17th century.
-Historians often classify this architecture as a subtype of colonial American architecture, called First Period architecture; however, there is an enormous amount of overlap between the architecture of the commoner class in early 17th-century England and colonial America architecture, where some of the key features of the Jacobean era often outlived James I and VI owing to less contact between the American colonists and the fashions of England.
+As with other settlers in the New World, builders often followed the Jacobean vernacular architecture in the area of England from which they originated.
+Historians often classify this architecture as a subtype of colonial American architecture, called First Period architecture; Jacobean architecture lasted longer in America than England owing to less contact between the American colonists and the fashions of England.

-When the Puritans arrived in the winter of 1620 in New England, there was very little time to waste owing to the bitterly cold weather and the fact that many of the occupants of the ship that brought them, the Mayflower, were very ill and needed to get into housing before circumstances could allow the diseases on board to spread further.
-Those that were still able bodied had to act quickly and as a result the first buildings of New England most resembled the wattle and daub cottages of the common people back home, especially of places like East Anglia and Devonshire, with the thatched roofs that remained common in England until the 1660s differing only in that the main material chosen for thatching was grass found in the local salt marshes.
-Most of these would have been hall and parlor dwellings with a simple central chimney, a feature of British architecture since the earlier Elizabethan era, a timber frame, a squat lower floor and an upper floor with bare beams and a space to be used for storage.
-Measurements of the archaeological remains of houses owned by Myles Standish and John Alden done in the mid nineteenth and the mid twentieth century in Duxbury, Massachusetts, a town across the harbor from Plymouth, also settled by the original Pilgrim Fathers, and inhabited just eight years later, reveal that the original homes were very narrow and small, averaging approximately forty feet long by fifteen feet wide.
-This concurs with the dimensions of houses that would have been found amongst the English commoner classes (specifically yeoman and small farmers) as evidenced by the surviving tax rolls of the Jacobean era.
+When the Puritans arrived in the winter of 1620 in New England, there was very little time to waste owing to the bitterly cold weather and the fact that many of the occupants of the Mayflower were very ill and needed to get into housing before the diseases on board could spread further.
+Those that were still able bodied had to act quickly, building familiar timber-framed wattle and daub walls and thatching their roofs with grass from the local salt marshes.
+Most of these would have been hall and parlour dwellings with a simple central chimney (a feature of British architecture since the earlier Elizabethan era), a squat lower floor and an upper floor with bare beams and a space to be used for storage.
+Measurements of the archaeological remains of houses owned by Myles Standish and John Alden in Duxbury, Massachusetts, reveal that the original homes were very small, averaging approximately forty feet long by fifteen feet wide.
+This concurs with the dimensions of contemporary English yeoman farmhouses as evidenced by the surviving tax rolls of the Jacobean era.

 Examples of original Jacobean architecture in the Americas include Drax Hall Great House and St. Nicholas Abbey, both located in Barbados, and Bacon's Castle in Surry County, Virginia.